vmukund100/dsnd_vm/README.md

 The main findings of the code can be found at the post available [here](https://vm2018chc2.medium.com/seattle-vs-boston-an-exploration-of-its-airbnb-data-724aa5c9c0b3).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 The data sets are found [here](https://www.kaggle.com/airbnb/seattle/notebooks?datasetId=393&sortBy=dateRun). and [here](https://www.kaggle.com/airbnb/boston).
 The documentation for Folium can be found [here](https://python-visualization.github.io/folium/modules.html#module-folium.map).
+The documentation for XG Boost regressor can be found [here](https://xgboost.readthedocs.io/en/latest/index.html).